-Water hose – Most 5/8 inch hoses carry water fine.
+Water hose – Most 5/8 inch hoses carry water from your faucet just fine.
 The key is to buy one with heavy duty brass ends.
-If you are clumsy and step on the end, you’ll appreciate one that doesn’t deform under your weight.
+If you are clumsy and step on (or drive over) a flimsy brass end, you’ll appreciate one that doesn’t deform under your weight.

 Water wand – second in importance only to a water hose.
 The wand transforms a damaging blast of water into a gentle cascade.

 Soaker hose – I must have a half-mile of soaker hose snaked among my beds and shrubbery.
-It minimizes evaporation loss, puts water just where you want and allows for surreptitious irrigation if you forget to water on your assigned day.
+It minimizes evaporation loss and puts water just where you want.
+On the other hand, chipmunks and squirrels will sometimes gnaw on it during drought.

 Water timer – how are you gonna know how much water you apply without using one of these?
-The easy-to-use, dial-adjusted fifteen dollar model lets you set it and forget it.
+An easy-to-use, dial-adjusted fifteen dollar model lets you set it and forget it.

-Kneeling pad – my AARP-eligible knees aren’t padded like they once were; a thick pad keeps pebbles from embedding themselves in my kneecap.
+Kneeling pad – my AARP-eligible knees aren’t padded like they once were; a thick pad keeps pebbles and sweetgum balls from embedding themselves in my kneecap.

-2 pesticide sprayers – one for herbicides, one for applying everything else
+2 pesticide sprayers – one only used for herbicides, one for applying everything else to your plants

 Wheelbarrow – I grew up using a standard, single-wheel barrow but some find them unwieldy.
-Another option is a ten-dollar plastic tarp.
+There are numerous two-wheeled models to consider instead.
+If all you’re moving is lightweight leaves in the fall, use a ten-dollar plastic tarp.
 You can pile dirt or debris on it and drag your load to its destination.